archbold1228/ml_project/README.md

 `python py04_train_ml_model.py`

-This script trains a regression model to predict the displacements based on input parameters (E-Modul, Poisson's ratio, Load).
+This script trains a ML model with pytorch to predict the displacements based on input parameters (E-Modul, Load).
 The model can then be used to make predictions on new input sets without rerunning simulations.

 # File Descriptions